tomhicks/methodical/README.md

 ## Future work

-I would like to add more features, not necessarily in this order, to i.js.
+I would like to add more features, not necessarily in this order, to Methodical.
 I would like to be able to:

 - declare that an object must have a primitive as a property (e.g. Number or String)
 - declare that an object must have an object that implements another interface as a property (nested interfaces)